 Do I Trust Them Again?

-The most important thing you can do for a loved one who has suffered a relapse, is give unconditional support and love.
-Always show compassion and be patient–this isn’t going to be easy because you will have to constantly battle their moodiness and bad attitude as they attempt to get back in the saddle.
-When you provide assistance don’t take it to far and unintentionally enable them.
+The most important thing you can do for a loved one who has suffered a relapse is unconditional support and love.
+Always show compassion and be patient–this isn’t going to be easy because you will have to constantly battle their moodiness and bad attitude as they attempt to get back on the path to recovery.
+When you assist, please don’t take it too far and unintentionally enable them.
 Help them make the right decisions, find good meetings, and check up on them without being pushy — respect their boundaries.

 It’s going to be frustrating to watch your loved one struggle – especially if it seems as if their progress has stalled.
 Just have patience!
-Have patience, recovering from a relapse and them going back to their normal self doesn’t happen overnight.
+Having patience, recovering from a relapse, and returning to their normal self doesn’t happen overnight.
 Make it clear that you don’t judge them and only want the best for them.
 Relapse prevention doesn’t always work at first and you can express that you know it’s hard.

 Seek Help for Yourself

 You can only help others if you help yourself.
 Look for a local Al-Anon or Nar-Anon meeting; the relationship and trust between you and your loved one will start to change for the positive.
-In supportive meetings such al Al- Anon or Nar-Anon you learn how to effectively support your loved one as they struggle through a tough time.
+In supportive meetings such as Al-Anon or Nar-Anon, you learn how to effectively support your loved ones as they struggle through a tough time.
 Sometimes what an addict need is a little tough love.

 Relapse Can Happen to Anyone

-It can be hard to watch someone you care about go through a difficult time but what you have to understand that as a person in recovery they face the very real threat of relapse.
-All the roads they walk have forks, relapse or recovery.
-It’s up to them which road they choose but you should be prepared to travel either.
-When you pack for the adventure be sure to leave your judgment behind – the extra baggage will tire both of you out.
-A Better Today equips you for those difficult times ahead, if you complete our 90-day program there won’t be any challenge you can’t face.
+It can be hard to watch someone you care about go through a difficult time, but you have to understand that they face the very real threat of relapse as a person in recovery.
+All the roads they walk have forks, relapse, or recovery.
+It’s up to them which road they choose, but you should be prepared to travel either.
+When you pack for the adventure, be sure to leave your judgment behind – the extra baggage will tire both of you out.
+If you’re ready to help them combat this relapse with a 90-day program, call us today for more information.